asmaamirkhan/DeepLearningNotes/README.md

 # 💫 Deep Learning Notes
-My notes (and codes) on deep learnig :dizzy:
+My notes (and codes) on deep learnig

 ## 📑 Table of Contents
 0. [👩‍🏫 Theoric Concepts of Neural Networks](./0-NNConcepts)